-The blog was well received at first, however, things have escalated recently as the subject was brought back into the spotlight after the New York Times wrote an article in which Paul Wiedefeld, the general manager of the Metro in Washington D.C, was quoted as saying that “the practice of walking on the left and standing to the right — as outlined in the Metro’s rules and manners could damage the escalator.”
+The blog was well received, however, things have escalated recently as the subject was brought back into the spotlight after the New York Times wrote an article in which Paul Wiedefeld, the general manager of the Metro in Washington D.C., was quoted as saying that “the practice of walking on the left and standing to the right — as outlined in the Metro’s rules and manners could damage the escalator.”
 (New York Times)

 This has led to an incredible amount of interest in the original piece and has resulted in it being featured in multiple forms of press and media, including interviews and articles in; NBC Washington, The New York Times, The Independent, ABC in Australia and FOX 5 on US TV.

 Therefore, as with all great movie franchises, we thought the original research needed a sequel!

 So, just to recap, on an escalator, commuters either stand on the right or walk up the left hand side.
 Those who stand on the right-hand side tend to leave every second step empty while those who walk leave up to three steps between each person, which wastes even more space.
 Moreover, the majority of travellers prefer to stand, particularly in stations with long escalators, which further decreases the utilisation of the left-hand side.

 The blogging team built a simulation model in 2016 to mimic the real life behaviour of London Underground commuters using an escalator during the rush hour period on a Monday morning.